dmelo/g2m2-pages/blog/11/chown-changing-ownership-operation-not-permitted.md

 Date: 2011/08/01
 */

+# chown: changing ownership of \`???': Operation not permitted

 It seems basic usage of linux but I found out just today.
 If you want a user to be allowed to change group ownership of his files you must first use the command `usermod` (as root).

     usermod -a -G group1 user1